Sarodgini Academy Administration Team

 Ludmila Lomova

-Teacher assistant (School “CLASS” – Weekdays)
+Teacher (School “CLASS” – Weekdays)

+Early childhood education is undoubtedly one of the most important professions.
+It is during the early years that the foundation of a child's personality is shaped, impacting their future development.
 I graduated with honors from Kyiv Pedagogical College, in the field of Early Childhood Education and Psychology, with a Major of Educator – Methodologist, which helps me connect emotionally with each child I work with.
 Over the years, I have conducted methodical training sessions for preschool teachers.
 I believe in the crucial importance of physical activity for child development, as I am personally passionate about sports, seeing them as essential for both growth and well-being.

 Ekaterina Abakumova

-Teacher assistant (Academics)
+Teacher (Academics)

 Anna Gordeeva

-Teacher assistant (Professors)
+Teacher (Professors)

 Juliia Getman

-Teacher Assistant (Experts)
+Teacher (Experts)

 Juliia graduated from Khabarovsk State Technical University and the Academy of Public Administration.
 Juliia has been working at Sarodgini Academy since 2022.
 She has two children.
 “I love being part of the Sarodgini family.
 That work gives me endless energy and creative inspiration, and I want to share the warmth I receive from children."